Ben Chandler

 Albert Benjamin Chandler III (born September 12, 1959) is an American lawyer and politician who served as the United States representative for from 2004 to 2013.
 A member of the Democratic Party, and the grandson of two-time Kentucky Governor Happy Chandler, he was the nominee of his party for Governor in 2003, losing by just over 10 points to Republican Ernie Fletcher, He was then elected to Congress in a 2004 special election.
 He served until January 2013, having been defeated for re-election by Andy Barr in the 2012 elections.
 He was also the Attorney General of Kentucky from 1996 until 2004.

 Early life, education and career

-Chandler was born in Versailles, Kentucky on September 12, 1959, the son of Lucie "Toss" (née Dunlap) and A. B. Ben Chandler Jr. His paternal grandfather, A. B. Happy Chandler., served as Governor of Kentucky, Commissioner of Baseball, and as a U.S. Senator.
+Chandler was born in Versailles, Kentucky on September 12, 1959, the son of Lucie "Toss" (née Dunlap) and A. B. (Ben) Chandler Jr. His paternal grandfather, A. B. (Happy) Chandler, served as governor of Kentucky and commissioner of baseball, and as a U.S. senator.

 Chandler graduated with distinction from the University of Kentucky with a BA in History and a J.D. from the University of Kentucky College of Law.
-Chandler became a private practice lawyer in Lexington, KY before starting his political career.
+Chandler became a lawyer in private practice in Lexington, KY before starting his political career.